lyngon/redgrease/docs/source/client.rst

 RedGrease Client
 ================

-The RedGrease client / connection object gives access to the various commands defineed by the RedisGears module.
+The RedGrease client / connection object gives access to the various commands defined by the RedisGears module.

 .. _client_gears_instantiation: